Skip to main content

 About Caín

-Book around the verified schedule and recognition
+Book around the schedule and recognition

-The strongest verified reason to choose Caín is its Michelin Bib Gourmand recognition for 2026.
-In practical terms, that makes it easier to justify when the brief is a restaurant with an external credential rather than a venue selected for unverified details such as a named chef, set menu, exact price point, or specific cuisine.
-The confirmed opening pattern is also important: Caín is closed Monday through Wednesday, opens for lunch Thursday through Sunday, adds dinner on Friday and Saturday.
+The strongest reason to choose Caín is its Michelin Bib Gourmand recognition for 2026.
+In practical terms, that makes it easier to justify when the brief is a restaurant with an external credential rather than a venue selected for details such as a named chef, set menu, exact price point, or specific cuisine.
+The opening pattern is also important: Caín is closed Monday through Wednesday, opens for lunch Thursday through Sunday, adds dinner on Friday and Saturday.

 For a broader plan, consider Caín alongside other dining and travel choices.
 Diners comparing options can also consider Arrope, Chivo, Gastrobodega Martín Berasategui, La Botica de Matapozuelos, or llaollao, depending on what kind of meal or stop they are trying to plan.